-I rely on the large ones the most (as you can see in the jar collage above) for storing food and for filling up with bulk food.
+I rely on the large ones the most (as you can see in the jar collage below) for storing food and for filling up with bulk food.
 Some stores will “tare” jars.
 After you fill them up at the bulk bins, the cashier will deduct the weight of the tared jar when you check out.
 Smaller jars are good for buying and storing spices, tea and other expensive bulk items.
 Filled with beans, rice, grains, seeds and nuts, your glass jars look great on a kitchen shelf.
 I keep a stash of jars inside my cloth shopping bags, so I won’t find myself at the store empty-handed.

 From the left to right column, top to bottom, here’s what’s inside these babies: